kleinfelter/kleinfelter.github.io/_posts/2022-10-30-3-ways-to-ssh-to-a-pc-running-windows-and-wsl2.md

 #### Reminder About WSL Instances

 Each Windows user gets his own WSLs.
 (Not exactly, but close enough.)

-If you run "ssh user1@myserver" but you launch sshd as Windows user "user2", you're connecting to the wrong WSL!
+If Windows user winuser1 launches WSL and starts sshd, you get a DIFFERENT file system than if winuser2 starts sshd.

+winuser1 can have linuxuser1 and linuxuser2, and winuser2 can have a DIFFERENT linuxuser1 and linuxuser2.